 - Jerkass: Paulie G. Valerie at times as well.

-- Manipulative Editing: The show's final episode had Valerie throw a viewing party for the premiere of her reality show.
+- Manipulative Editing: The first season ends with Valerie throwing a viewing party for the premiere of her reality show.
 She's heartbroken when she realizes that the show was heavily edited to humiliate her, her friends, and coworkers.
 What's worse is that the show made her cruel tormentor, producer Paulie G, look like the victim in their ongoing feud.

 - Roommate Com: Parodied with a Show Within a Show — a ghastly sitcom called "Room and Bored".
 It's about four young horny singles, but a washed-up older actress was brought into the show against the will of the screenwriters.
 They cast her as the disapproving "Aunt Sassy".
 (Typical lines: "Aunt Sassy, can we keep these puppies?" — "Where you see puppies, I see Korean barbecue.")

 - Uncanceled: After the show achieved cult status, HBO ordered eight new episodes set to air in late 2014...nine years after the show was cancelled!

 - White-Dwarf Starlet: Valerie.